mkyloa/mykola-koval/README.md

 - 👋 Hi, I’m @mykola-koval
 - 👀 I’m interested in videogame culture and history, computer hardware, analog photography, science and many more other things, you just ask!
-- 🌱 I’m currently learning all things frontend related (React, SCSS)
+- 🌱 I’m currently learning all things frontend related (React)
 - 💞️ I’m looking to collaborate on any projects that i might be helpful in
 - 📫 You can reach me via mykolakoval@aol.com